SylviaOne/Repo-hub/README.md

-## What do you call a cow with no legs?
-Ground beef.
+## What did one wall say to the other wall?
+I'll meet you at the corner!